lmiller1990/node-addon-learning/README.md

 greet.greet();
 ```

-I looked at [some examples](https://github.com/nodejs/node-addon-examples/tree/3eaf06f5f285fe7b6892108e8ec5e5eed9da7791) whihc were pretty useful, but there is a few things I couldn't figure out the correct syntax for in C++ using Node Addon API, namely:
+I looked at [some examples](https://github.com/nodejs/node-addon-examples/tree/3eaf06f5f285fe7b6892108e8ec5e5eed9da7791) which were pretty useful, but there is a few things I couldn't figure out the correct syntax for in C++ using Node Addon API, namely:

 1. can I `require` or get a handle on a JS module from userland?
 2. how about accessing Node.js APIs in C++?
 Can I access `path`, `vm`, `fs` etc?